How Are Startup Costs Accounted For?

 Consider a practical example: If your startup incurs $10,000 in qualifying startup costs, and you decide on a five-year amortization period, you would divide the total cost by 5, resulting in an annual amortization expense of $2,000.
 This expense is then recorded in your profit and loss statement each year for the next five years, spreading out the impact of the startup costs on your financial performance.

-Turn your accounting into a competitive advantage with Milestone‘s outsourced accounting services.
+Turn your accounting into a competitive advantage with Milestone‘s bookkeeping services for startups.
 Our experienced bookkeepers and accountants will take care of your financial records so you can focus on running your business.
 Gain access to better information and make smarter decisions with our reliable expertise.
 Contact Milestone today!

 Related Content